linxubo/linxubo.github.io/_pages/resources.md

 <strong>Scripts:</strong>
 1. [A bash shell script and tcl script]({{ site.baseurl }}/downloads/Codes/delete-overlap-molecules.rar) to delete the overlapped molecues in a combined gro file.
 (Modify the names of gro file and residues in the tcl script and run ./delete-overlap.sh.
 Make sure your Linux system has installed VMD.)
+Details in Chinese can be found [here](https://mp.weixin.qq.com/s/bJKEpOnWwC2vgu4D04Gd_A).